 The Nabto Client establishes the P2P connection to the uNabto process on the target system, acting as a local RTSP proxy used by a video player application.
-Typically the Nabto Client and video player are embedded in a mobile app as illustrated in the following figure:
+Typically the Nabto Client and video player are embedded in a mobile app.

 Essentially the uNabto tunnel on the remote network acts as a P2P enabled RTSP reverse proxy.
 Typically the uNabto tunnel runs on the same machine as the target RTSP server, e.g. directly on a camera or a DVR or NVR.
 But it can also run on a separate machine on the same network as the RTSP server, e.g. on a gateway-style device.
 This blog post assumes the latter type of setup as we then don’t have to worry about compiling for individual IP cameras or DVRs.